 - To avoid networking and transport issues, Datto recommends ensuring that only one NIC on the target hardware has a connection to the Datto device.

 On the target machine:

 Plug the USB drive into the target machine.

-- If you are imaging or restoring physical hardware, Datto recommends using the USB ports which are directly connected to the motherboard.
-These are often the USB ports located on the back of the machine.
+- If you are imaging or restoring physical hardware, Datto recommends using the USB ports that have a direct connection to the motherboard.
+You can often find these ports on the back of the machine.
 For best performance, use a USB 2.0 port or better.

 - If you are imaging or restoring a virtual machine, you will need to enable USB passthrough or attach the Datto Utilities ISO to the virtual machine as a logical drive.

 Boot the target machine into its BIOS or Motherboard Firmware (UEFI) settings.
 Configure it to boot from the USB drive.
 Depending on your motherboard and how the BIOS handles the boot process, you may need to disable the UEFI Secure Boot feature as well.
 After configuring your settings, reboot the production machine.

 When the target machine finishes booting, you will see the prompt shown in Figure 1.
 Select Boot and persist changes.